maximizo/SQL-Weather-Data-Analysis/README.md

-# Description
+# Analyzing Weather with SQL ORM Queries

-In this project, I will be doing a climate analysis on Honolulu, HI in order to analyze the weather during a desired vacation time in the past.
+I will be doing a climate analysis on Honolulu, HI in order to analyze the weather during a desired vacation time in the past.

 # Features & Libraries: